amphipath/amphipath.github.io/_posts/2022-09-22-Kalos-Patterns.md

 <span style="margin:auto;display:table;"><img src="/assets/kalos/bomb.gif"></span>

 Explosions will appear across the map.
 They will deal 30% max HP in damage.
 It is possible for them to overlap and stack their damage.
 Because of this, it is absolutely imperative for someone to be timing them and to warn the party when they are imminent.
-Bombs appear every 10.2 seconds in both Phase 1 and 2, but in Phase 1 the first Bomb occurrence is delayed to 25 seconds after entering the fight.

-*(Note: Currently in MSEA, bombs are every 15 seconds in Phase 1.
-However, when watching the KMS clear videos, they are every 10 seconds.
-I am guessing that there was a stealth-patch in Ignition to the boss fight, and I will be using info from the clear videos rather than what's currently live in MSEA/GMS instead. - 2022/09/19)*
+Bombs occur every 15 seconds at the start of Phase 1; this timer becomes 10 seconds after Phase 1 falls below 50% HP.
+After this, bombs will be every 10.2 seconds instead.
+In Phase 2, Bombs are always every 10.2 seconds.

 # Phase 1